ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs: Additional Techniques

 \subsection{Impact of Fine-tuning}

 We fine-tuned the LLaDA 1.5 model on each task separately.
-For each task, we generated a distinct training set of 20,000 examples and a validation set of 5,000 examples.
+For each task, we generated distinct training and validation sets of 20,000 and 5,000 examples, respectively.
 The model was trained for 10 epochs using the AdamW optimizer with a batch size of 32, a learning rate of $1 \times 10^{-5}$, a warmup rate of 0.05, and a cosine scheduler.
-We employed LoRA~\citep{hu2022lora} for efficient training, configured with $r=128$, $\alpha=256$, and applied it exclusively to query, key, and value projection layers, with a dropout rate of 0.05.
-All experiments were conducted on one A100 GPU, taking approximately two hours to complete.
-As detailed in \cref{fig:waiting_line_llada1.5-finetuned}, fine-tuning improved overall performance but was insufficient to overcome tasks inherently challenging for parallel decoding, such as \textit{Shuffle} and \textit{Insert/Remove/Replace Random}.
+We employed LoRA~\citep{hu2022lora} for efficient training, configured with $r=128$ and $\alpha=256$, and applied it exclusively to the query, key, and value projection layers, with a dropout rate of 0.05.
+All experiments were conducted on a single A100 GPU and took approximately 2 hours to complete.
+As detailed in \cref{fig:waiting_line_llada1.5-finetuned,fig:puzzles_llada1.5-finetuned}, fine-tuning improved overall performance but was insufficient to overcome tasks inherently challenging for parallel decoding, such as \textit{Shuffle}, \textit{Latin Square}, and \textit{Insert/Remove/Replace Random}.